 Myostatin: Medical Breakthrough May Lead Athletes Astray

-Any serious athlete knows that good results take time: dedication to training, proper nutrition, adequate rest, all of these things are strong contributors to any successful outcome.
-Some athletes choose to add a variety of natural supplements to their training regimen; yet even with this boost, there is no single “magic pill“ that can instantly transform the physique.
-Or is there?
+Any serious athlete knows that good results take time.
+Dedication to training, proper nutrition, and adequate rest contribute collectively to any successful outcome.
+Some athletes choose to add a variety of natural supplements to their training regimen; yet even with this boost, no single “magic bullet” exists.
+Could myostatin fill this void?

 Several years ago, researchers began experimenting with a naturally-occurring substance in the body known as myostatin.
-In its most elemental form, myostatin is a muscle-specific member of the transforming growth factor- (TGF- ) superfamily that plays an essential role in the negative regulation of muscle growth.
-In research labs, purposeful genetic deletion of myostatin has been shown to result in excessive growth of skeletal muscle.
+A muscle-specific member of the transforming growth factor- (TGF- ) superfamily, myostatin plays an essential role in the negative regulation of muscle growth.
+In research labs, purposeful genetic deletion of myostatin results in excessive growth of skeletal muscle.
 In 1997, a team of scientists led by McPherron and Lee at Johns Hopkins University was investigating a group of proteins that regulate cell growth and differentiation.
-During their investigations, they discovered the gene that may be responsible for the phenomenon of increased muscle mass, also called “double-muscling“.
-Myostatin is the protein for which that gene encodes.
-By knocking out the gene for myostatin in mice, these scientists were able to show that the transgenic mice developed two to three times more muscle than mice exhibiting the same gene intact.
+During their investigations, they discovered the gene possibly responsible for the phenomenon of increased muscle mass, also called “double-muscling“.
+By knocking out the gene for myostatin, the specific protein for which the gene encodes in mice, these scientists demonstrated that the transgenic mice developed 2-3x more muscle than mice exhibiting the same gene intact.
 Lee commented that the myostatin gene knockout mice “look like Schwarzenegger mice.“

-Armed with this knowledge, the next reasonable step would be to question whether this adaptation is possible in humans.
-Many authors of the myostatin studies have speculated that such manipulation in humans may reverse muscle wasting commonly associated with muscular dystrophy, AIDS and end-stage cancer.
-Current research is underway to investigate such potential.
-The notion of an antibody vaccine for the myostatin protein is probably not too far from reality, considering the incredible benefits such a breakthrough would have on patients suffering from the aforementioned diseases.
+Armed with this knowledge, one begs the question of whether this adaptation could work in humans.
+Many authors of the myostatin studies have speculated that such manipulation in humans may reverse muscle wasting commonly associated with muscular dystrophy, AIDS and end-stage cancer, and studies already exist to explore such potential.
+The notion of an antibody vaccine for the myostatin protein no longer seems a faraway reality, considering the incredible benefits such a breakthrough would have on patients suffering from the aforementioned diseases.

-But medical research, the goal of which is to improve the quality of life for individuals with cachexic conditions, is a far cry from purposeful manipulation of our bodies’ genetic protein simply for the sake of increased athleticism.
-Yet this is exactly what has been recently observed.
-A few supplement companies advertise that they have found a way to create products that claim to significantly reduce the amount of serum myostatin circulating in the body, thereby enabling greater growth of lean muscle mass.
-Serious bodybuilders, looking for any edge in today’s highly competitive field, are buying into this, despite the fact that further research is needed in order to ascertain the long-term effects to other bodily systems.
-Whether or not the companies’ claims are factual, the question remains: at what point has an athlete crossed over from “supplementation“ to “inappropriate genetic manipulation“?
-While it is exciting to entertain the possibility of a simple way to eradicate what might be the biggest obstacle in one’s ability to gain muscle, at what cost/health risk should an athlete engage in such activity?
+But medical research, undertaken in the hopes of improving the quality of life for individuals with cachexic conditions, varies greatly from manipulation for athletic prowess.
+Some supplement companies offer products that claim to significantly reduce the amount of serum myostatin circulating in the body, thereby enabling greater growth of lean muscle mass.
+Serious bodybuilders, looking for any edge in today’s highly competitive field, buy into this, despite necessary further research needed in order to ascertain the long-term effects to other bodily systems.
+Factual claims or not, the question remains: at what point might an athlete cross over from “supplementation“ to “inappropriate genetic manipulation“?
+While competitive athletes entertain the possibility of a simple way to eradicate what might be the biggest obstacle in one’s ability to gain muscle, at what cost/health risk should an athlete engage in such activity?

-Fortunately, at least for now, there seems to be a good deal of hesitancy among the masses in terms of jumping on any anti-myostatin bandwagon for the sake of enhancing one’s ability to add lean muscle tissue.
-More prudent athletes seem to be carefully considering the research at hand.
-Certainly there will always be supplements available for sports performance enhancement, whether they are natural or steroid-based, as well as competitors who are willing to exploit scientific research for personal gain.
-But perhaps the results of further medical experimentation in the myostatin realm should be limited to helping those suffering from debilitating diseases, while true athleticism is allowed to return to its roots, that being the quest for optimal performance of the body with which we are born.
+Fortunately, at least for now, a good deal of hesitancy exists among the masses in terms of jumping on any anti-myostatin bandwagon for the sake of enhancing one’s ability to add lean muscle tissue.
+More prudent athletes seem to take the issue under careful consideration, exploring the research at hand.
+Certainly the shall always see supplements available for sports performance enhancement, whether natural or steroid-based, as well as competitors willing to exploit scientific research for personal gain.

 References